-Emergency management activities include mitigation, planning, response and recovery from natural and technical disasters.
+Emergency management activities are overseen by an assistant director with support from a full-time emergency planner.
+Emergency Management includes mitigation, planning, response and recovery from natural and technical disasters.
 Washington County has a Local Emergency Planning Committee, overseen by Emergency Management that coordinates disaster planning, conducts drills to exercise the County Emergency Operations Plan, and oversees a community outreach program consisting of home chemical safety training, citizen preparedness, and pertinent educational programs.